 The surrogacy law differs from one country to another and even it can vary state-wise, so before opting the surrogacy, intended parents and surrogate mothers should aware of the laws and regulations.
-There are two surrogacy methods are available.

-Then surrogate mother completes the gestational period with a routine visit to obstetrics clinics and after completion of the term give birth to a child for the infertile couple, who will be the legal parents of the newborn child.
+Then surrogate mother completes the gestational period with a routine visit to obstetrics clinics and after completion of the term gives birth to a child for the infertile couple, who will be the legal parents of the newborn child.

-If the egg of the intended mother is poor quality for fertilization, but the mother can carry the fetus and the ability to deliver a child, then the surrogate requires egg donation.
+If the egg of the intended mother is of poor quality for fertilization, but the mother can carry the fetus and the ability to deliver a child, then the surrogate requires egg donation.

 In both of these methods, the intended mother does not have a biological relationship with the newborn, as they do not have a similar genetic sequence.

 In this case, the female partner of the intended mother unable to carry the child and to complete the term due to her impaired reproductive organ does not support to do so.
-In gestational surrogacy, the intended parents and newborn child have a genetic relationship.

 You May Also like: Gestational Surrogacy on the Rise

-These professional surrogacy centers take responsibility to complete the whole process legally under the supervision of expert medical service providers and keeping the values of both the parties (intended parents and surrogate mother) by maintaining confidentiality.
-These service providers also help to increase awareness about surrogacy.
+These professional surrogacy centers take responsibility to complete the whole process legally under the supervision of expert medical service providers and keep the values of both the parties (intended parents and surrogate mother) by maintaining confidentiality.

 You may also Read: challenges in Surrogacy

-Ravi sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
 He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).

-His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation and surrogacy.
+His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation, and surrogacy.
 He likes spending time with his family and writing about various aspects of IVF surrogacy and donating eggs.